 9. If I am graduating this semester, when do I need to complete my technology competencies, subject comp exams, portfolio and/or any IN grades I have?

-At the absolute latest, you have until the graduation day to complete all requirements no later than one week prior to graduation date, including any DASA workshop, comp exams, portfolios or change of grades.
-Unresolved issues by the time of graduation will delay your graduation posting and delay recommendations for certification.
+Students are advised to complete all requirements no later than one week prior to graduation date, including any DASA workshop, comp exams, portfolios or change of grades.
+Unresolved issues by the time of graduation will delay your graduation posting and recommendations for certification.
 You should complete these requirements earlier in your final semester.
 Keep in mind that if you submit work that is unacceptable, you must turn in acceptable work before graduation date otherwise you will not be eligible for graduation.

 If you submitted a DAAF that was already approved by the School of Education, you need to contact degree audit and find out if they can roll over the graduate term of your application or if you must re-apply for graduation.
 You must maintain matriculation for the semester in which you apply to graduate.
-You can do this by taking at course at Hunter College (or another CUNY through e-permit) or paying the maintenance of matriculation fee.
+You can do this by taking at course at Hunter College (or another CUNY college through e-permit) or paying the maintenance of matriculation fee.
 You only have to maintain matriculation in your final semester.